Pincus Green

-Pincus Green (born 1934) is an American oil and gas commodities trader.
-In 1983 Green and his business partner Marc Rich were indicted on charges of tax evasion relating to illegal trading with Iran.
-However in 2001 Green and Rich received a presidential pardon from president Bill Clinton.
+Pincus Green (born July 5, 1934) is an American oil and gas commodities trader.
+In 1983 Green and his business partner Marc Rich were indicted on charges of tax evasion relating to illegal trading with Iran, including deals that were done while the Ayatollahs were holding Americans hostage in Tehran.
+At the time, it was the largest tax-fraud case in US history.
+In order to avoid prosecution, Green and Rich fled the United States and moved to Switzerland.
+However, in 2001 Green and Rich received a controversial presidential pardon from President Bill Clinton, which prompted fierce public criticism as well as a bipartisan Congressional investigation.

 Early life

 Green was born to an Orthodox Jewish family, the seventh of eight children, and raised in Flatbush, Brooklyn.
 His father was a distributor of confectionery.
 As a youth, Green attended Jewish parochial schools but dropped out of high school to support his family when he was 16.

 Career

 In 1953, at the age of 17, he got a job working the mailroom at the commodity trading firm, Philipp Brothers.
 In 1954, Philipps hired Marc Rich in the mailroom and they soon became friends.
-Both quickly advanced in the company and eventually became top traders in Europe especially in oil trading, Rich in Spain and Green in the Phillips' office in Zug.
+Both quickly advanced in the company and eventually became top traders in Europe especially in oil trading, Rich in Spain and Green in the Philipps' office in Zug.
 In 1974, they left Philipp Brothers to form their own company, Marc Rich AG, headquartered in Zug, Switzerland.